adewg/ICAR/README.md

 * Once the schemes bundle operation is completed, the script will combine all bundled schemes, except for ExampleScheme, into a single file named **combinedURLScheme.json**, which will be placed in the **bundled-schemes** folder.
 Bundle JSON Schemas workflow:
 * When changes are merged into the **ADE-1** branch, the workflow will automatically trigger and bundle the schemas into the **bundled-schemes** folder.

-## Code Generation
-Developers will likely take one or more of the **url-schemes** and generate their own code wrappers using **[openapi-generator](https://github.com/OpenAPITools/openapi-generator)** or an equivalent generation tool.
-Version 1.4 of this specification has been tested with **OpenAPI Generator version 7.9.0** and conforms to the OpenAPI '3.1' specification as much as possible (and JSON Schema 2020-12).
-We value feedback on code generation, noting that some implementers have needed to make adjustments to get Java generation to work.

 ## Acknowledgements
 Input into this standard was based on previous work of: